wenzstev/personal-site/_posts/2020-12-12-How-To-Deploy-Simple-Mern.md

 cd ..
 {% endhighlight %}

 to go back.
 Now, we're going to create the frontend.
-Setting up React on our own requires quite a bit of finangling, but luckily the creators of the framework have provided a handy command that streamlines the process.
+Setting up React on our own requires quite a bit of finagling, but luckily the creators of the framework have provided a handy command that streamlines the process.

 In the command line, type the following: